NFL: Chargers-Broncos game still on despite COVID-19 cases - WHIZ News

 The Chargers also reported a positive COVID-19 test this week.
 They placed guard Ryan Groy on the league’s COVID-19 reserve list Thursday and canceled practice.

-Modkins returned to work Monday but offensive line coach Mike Munchak has been absent since Wednesday for COVID-19 reasons.
-The team hasn’t said if Munchak or somebody close to him has the virus.

-Earlier this month, the Broncos were affected by an outbreak in New England, and their game against the Patriots was delayed a week when several Patriots, including Cam Newton and Stephon Gilmore, contracted the coronavirus.
+Earlier this month, the Broncos were affected by an outbreak in New England, and their game at Gillette Stadium was delayed a week when several Patriots, including Cam Newton and Stephon Gilmore, contracted the coronavirus.

 That essentially wiped out Denver’s bye week and forced the league to reschedule several games, including this weekend’s game in Denver which was originally slated for Nov.
 22.